dankreiger/cordova-runner/README.md

 #### Setup:

-1. `cd` into the project.
+1. `cd` into your `html/css/js` project.

-  - A generic html/css/js project might look something like this:
+  - A generic project structure might look something like this:

   ```bash
   .